fenago/ruby-programming/lab_guides/Lab_10.md

 Because we are using optparse, we automatically support -h (or --help), which will provide usage instructions based upon the information we specified.
-You can see for yourself by running parse\_it.rb, which is provided with the downloadable materials for this chapter.
+You can see for yourself by running parse\_it.rb, which is provided with the downloadable materials for This lab.
 Try entering the URL to the feed for your favorite blog.
 If you don’t have one, check out the official Rails blog’s feed at [http://feeds.feed-burner.com/RidingRails](http://feeds.feed-burner.com/RidingRails).